velartrill/velartrill.github.io/orig/spirals/cohesion/damage-control.md

 "Ah--?
 Uh, um, y-yes, sir?"

 "Good lad."
-Saluin favors each of them with a smile. _"Pel a nil asharat; mir a uan, Nili."_
+Saluin favors each of them with a smile. _"Pel a nil asharavra; mir a uan, Nili."_

 _"Mir a uan,_ Sal," Niltar murmurs finally, meeting his gaze for a brief moment. "…Sal?"

 "Yeah, Nili?"